Yuugen64/Syntaxer/README.md

 # Syntaxer
-A small Angular program for creating prompts
+A small Angular program for creating prompts and practicing Angular.